f5devcentral/f5-agility-labs-sslviz/docs/class2/module3/lab4.rst

 |

-The SSLOLIB iRule contains functions that allow the topology steering rule to easily match on various attributes and then target specific SSL Orchestrator topologies.
+The SSLOLIBEXP iRule contains functions that allow the topology steering rule to easily match on various attributes and then target specific SSL Orchestrator topologies.

 .. warning::
-   Do not modify the SSLOLIB iRule.
+   Do not modify the SSLOLIBEXP iRule.

 .. image:: ../images/irule-sslolib.png
-   :alt: View SSLOLIB iRule
+   :alt: View SSLOLIBEXP iRule

 |